NCI-ComboMATCH / EAY191 RFP

-ECOG-ACRIN introduced the concept of ComboMATCH to the wider scientific community on June 2, 2019, at the annual meeting of the American Society of Clinical Oncology (ASCO).
-Subsequent to this meeting, ECOG-ACRIN is accepting high-level concepts for ComboMATCH subprotocols.
-Proposals may be general and are not required to be fully designed at this time.
+ECOG-ACRIN introduced the concept of NCI-ComboMATCH to the broader scientific community on June 2, 2019, at the annual meeting of the American Society of Clinical Oncology (ASCO).
+After this meeting, ECOG-ACRIN began accepting high-level concepts for NCI-ComboMATCH subprotocols.
+Proposals may be general and do not need to be a full design.

-Subprotocol concept proposals will be reviewed by the ComboMATCH Agents and Genes Working Group (C-AGWG).
-This will consist of four members from each NCTN cooperative group along with additional members with developmental therapeutics and precision oncology expertise.
+The NCI-ComboMATCH Agents and Genes Working Group (C-AGWG) will review the subprotocol concept proposals.
+The review will be by four members from each NCTN cooperative group along with additional members with developmental therapeutics and precision oncology expertise.
 Accepted subprotocols will be assembled into the different cassettes by this committee in coordination with each of the cooperative groups.

 - Subprotocol proposals must be supported by both a strong scientific rationale and in vivo evidence of efficacy

 - Combination therapy proposals are desired.
 There should be evidence that both agents in the combination are required for efficacy.
-The proposed need to have safety data available or justification of why a short run-in design may be considered.
+Proposals need to have safety data available or justification of why a short run-in design may be considered.

 - Selected monotherapy arms can be considered for agents with strong rationale or preliminary signal of efficacy

-ECOG-ACRIN requests that members of the NCTN send their ComboMATCH Concept Sheet to the ComboMATCH representative of their respective group, listed below:
+ECOG-ACRIN requests that members of the NCTN send their NCI-ComboMATCH Concept Sheet to the NCI-ComboMATCH representative of their respective group, listed below:

 |Alliance||Geoff Shapiro||Send an email|